How to Make Your Own Kombucha at Home

-At first, it's easy to be wary of the scoby: it's a slimy, pancake-shaped living culture that floats in the jar of kombucha during fermentation.
+At first, it's easy to be wary of the kombucha SCOBY: it's a slimy, living culture that floats in the jar of kombucha during fermentation.
 However, there's nothing to fear!
-The scoby is perfectly safe to touch, and it's what makes the magic of kombucha possible.
-Take good care of your scoby, and you'll be brewing for years.
+The SCOBY is perfectly safe to touch, and it's what makes the magic of kombucha possible.
+Take good care of your SCOBY, and you'll be brewing for years.

 How to Make Kombucha

 Before you start this kombucha recipe, you'll need to locate a source for your SCOBY.
 The budget-friendly way to acquire a SCOBY is from a friend or family member who already brews kombucha.
 They can divide off part of their SCOBY because they grow fast and it's easy to peel off a layer to give someone.
 If you don't know anyone who brews kombucha tea, you can find a SCOBY on the internet fairly easily.

 You can also find dehydrated SCOBY at natural-foods stores.
 Follow the package directions to get a dehydrated SCOBY started; it will take a little longer to brew your first batch of kombucha.

 A fresh SCOBY will come with 1 cup of kombucha from the previous batch, called starter kombucha.
 If yours does not come with starter kombucha or you are starting with a dehydrated SCOBY, you can use purchased kombucha for your starter.
 The starter is crucial for the SCOBY to survive and for brewing your first batch of kombucha.

 Step 2: Brew the Sweet Tea

 When you're ready to make the kombucha, brew the tea by bringing 1 gallon of water to a boil in a large pot.
 Once it boils, turn off the heat and stir in 1 cup sugar, then add 6 tea bags.